donovankeith/py-cinema4dsdk/gui/task-list.md

 3. How to store data from a dialog within a scene file
 4. How to make a simple list from which you can add/subtract the last entry
 5. How to detect if a new scene is open
+6. How to emulate a keyboard event which is used to select all contents of a text field (when a new Task is created)

 ## Details